°®¶¹´«Ã½

 Final Thoughts

 MVD outbreaks historically have been infrequent since the virus was first detected in the late 1960’s.
-However, like other zoonotic microbes such as influenza A viruses, Ebola viruses, emerging coronaviruses (SARS-CoV, MERS-CoV and SARS-CoV-2), arboviruses, Nipah virus, Mpox virus and others, their recent frequency is rising and sounding more global public health alarms.
+However, like other zoonotic microbes, such as influenza A viruses, Ebola viruses, emerging coronaviruses (SARS-CoV, MERS-CoV and SARS-CoV-2), arboviruses, Nipah virus, monkeypox virus and others, their recent frequency is rising and sounding more global public health alarms.

-If the current SARS-CoV-2 pandemic and Mpox emergency have taught us nothing else, spotlighting this issue is imperative to be better prepared for future pandemics.
+If the SARS-CoV-2 pandemic and recent mpox outbreaks have taught us anything, it is that spotlighting this issue is imperative to be better prepared for future pandemics.

 Author: Jana Broadhurst, M.D., Ph.D., DTMH